turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 * Explain one of the most difficult code problems you’ve had to solve, either on your own authored code, or in contributing to someone else’s.
 * Describe a time when you received feedback that you were surprised by.
 What did you do with that feedback?

-### Potential Questions for Students to Ask Employers
+### Questions from Students
-In the mock interview,
+In the mock interview, end the interview portion by asking **"What questions do you have for me?"** to push students to ask questions of the interviewer.
+Here is a [thorough list of potential questions](https://github.com/yangshun/tech-interview-handbook/blob/master/non-technical/questions-to-ask.md) they should become comfortable with asking.